 How to get maximum value from Jira gadgets and Jira dashboards to track the progress of multiple projects?
 That’s a question the administrators of the tool can make to themselves when creating reports for projects aiming to find the best way to track multiple projects using Jira; In this publication, we will explain how to maximize your work with the gadgets, and the Jira dashboard multiple projects, it will only be necessary to add Projectrak to the equation.
 Keep reading.

 If you work with Jira, you may already know Jira dashboards and gadgets, and you may likely know their value when obtaining Jira reports and organize work.
 If that’s not the case, come with us throughout this blog post, we’ll explain:

-Let’s get started by giving some context about two important pieces in Jira to get reports for projects: gadgets and dashboards, following this way, we will show the best way to keep track of multiple projects in Jira; let's go with the perspective from Atlassian itself:
+Let’s get started by giving some context about two important pieces in order to get Jira reports for multiple projects, and that would be by building Jira dashboards for multiple projects and gadgets that allow creating reports in Jira. following this way, we will show the best way to keep track of multiple projects in Jira; let's go with the perspective from Atlassian itself: